-A Multivariate Model of Inflation.
-Monetary policy has no effect on inflation in the bivariate model given by (42), (43), (51) and (52).
+In other words, monetary policy has no effect on inflation determination in the bivariate LRE model given by (43), (44), (52) and (53).
 This is because the exogenous process for real marginal costs alone drives the dynamics of inflation via the hybrid Phillips curve.
-In fact, the solution of inflation is exactly the same as that of the univariate case and could have been derived separately since there are no linkages built into the model between the dynamics of inflation and the policy.
-A further extension of the inflation model that gives monetary policy a distinct role in the determination of real marginal costs and inflation is required.
-To do so, I follow the approach underlying the workhorse three-equation New Keynesian model which partly endogenizes the real marginal costs and connects them explicitly to monetary policy actions.
+In fact, the solution of inflation is exactly the same as that of the univariate case and could have been derived separately since there are no linkages built into the model between the dynamics of inflation and the policy rate.